zeroc-ice/ice-demos/js/README.md

 Ice provides only client demos in JavaScript since Ice for JavaScript does not support full server-side activities.
 In order to run a sample client, you must first start its corresponding server from another Ice language mapping.
-For example, start the python "hello" server:
+If you want to get started quickly, we recommend using the Python server.
+For example, start the Python "hello" server:

 ```
 cd python/Ice/hello